APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

 - **Azure OpenAI Embedding Model**: Converts the extracted text into embeddings, which are vector representations capturing the semantic meaning of the text.
 These embeddings are used for efficient content retrieval.

-- **Azure AI Search**: Stores the embeddings and enables powerful search capabilities.
+- **Azure AI Search (Cognitive Search)**: Stores the embeddings and enables powerful search capabilities.
 It allows for fast and accurate retrieval of relevant content based on similarity to a user’s query.

 - **Azure OpenAI Language Model**: Utilises the search results from Azure AI Search to generate a response.
 It applies advanced language processing to create coherent and contextually appropriate answers.